 \section{Abstract}

 Living in the Information Age, the power of data and correct statistical analysis has never been more prevalent.
-Academics, practitioners and many other professionals nowadays require an accurate application of quantitative methods.
-Though many branches are subject to a crisis of integrity, which is shown in improper use of statistical models, $p$-hacking, HARKing or failure to replicate results.
-We propose the use of a peer-to-peer education network, Quantinar, to spread quantitative analysis knowledge embedded with code in the form of Quantlets.
-The integration of blockchain technology makes Quantinar a decentralised autonomous organisation (DAO) that ensures fully transparent and reproducible scientific research.
+Academics and practitioners require nowadays an accurate application of quantitative methods.
+Yet many branches are subject to a crisis of integrity, which is shown in an improper use of statistical models, $p$-hacking, HARKing, or failure to replicate results.
+We propose the use of a Peer-to-Peer (P2P) ecosystem based on a blockchain network, \href{https://quantinar.com/}{Quantinar}, to support quantitative analytics knowledge paired with code in the form of \href{http://www.quantlet.com/}{Quantlets} or software snippets.
+The integration of blockchain technology makes Quantinar a decentralized autonomous organization (DAO) that ensures fully transparent and reproducible scientific research.